TonyPhipps/tech-notes/Products/splunk_server.md

 - Settings > Indexes > New Index
 Be mindful of  Max Size of Entire Index, as this will control rollover times.
 Lower dramatically for lab environment.

+NOTE: Ensure any indexes created have the appropriate permissions assigned the user running the service. e.g. ```chown -R bob /media/data/logs/pfsense/db```

 ## Setup a Receiving Indexer
 Set this up in order to receive logs, like from a Universal Forwarder.
 - Settings > Forwarding and Receiving